 101 Best Restaurants in Latin America and the Caribbean

-As with our previous lists, we went through an extensive research process to scout out restaurants all over Mexico, Central and South America, and the Caribbean, compiling a list of finalists from which our 101 best were selected, with the help of an esteemed group of panelists.
-As we believe that a beachside seafood shack can be just as good, in its own way, as a sleek Michelin-starred establishment, we included restaurants of all types and size, excluding, sometimes reluctantly, only food stalls and street stands (for instance, one of our favorite dispensers of fresh Mexican seafood, Mariscos La Guerrerense in Ensenada).
+As with our previous lists– such as our 101 Best Hotel Restaurants Around the World; 101 Best Restaurants in Europe; and 101 Best Pizzas in America, just to name a few –we went through an extensive research process to scout out restaurants all over Mexico, Central and South America, and the Caribbean, compiling a list of finalists from which our 101 best were selected, with the help of an esteemed group of panelists.
+As we believe that a beachside seafood shack can be just as good, in its own way, as a sleek Michelin-quality establishment, we included restaurants of all types and size, excluding, sometimes reluctantly, food stalls and street stands (for instance, we did not consider one of our favorite dispensers of fresh Mexican seafood, Mariscos La Guerrerense in Ensenada).

 Be a Part of the Conversation